 A slogan is a temporary “tagline” used in marketing campaigns.
 Those marketing campaigns may run long, but slogans are attached to specific campaigns, not the brand name or logo.
 Taglines are more permanent than slogans, but sometimes slogans perform so well that they become taglines.

 They are hard to write.
 If you get it wrong, you’ll have to live with your terrible tagline being what’s memorable about your business.

-Note that some of the companies mentioned in this article have updated their branding.
-I’ve mentioned their most popular taglines, but not necessarily their most recent ones.
+Note that some companies mentioned in this article have updated their branding.
+I’ve mentioned their most popular taglines but not necessarily their most recent ones.

 You don’t even realize you see a company’s tagline as much as you do.

 - I’m lovin’ it (McDonald’s)

 - Just do it (Nike)

 - Think different (Apple)